neondatabase/website/content/docs/extensions/extensions-intro.md

 <a href="https://www.postgresql.org/docs/16/cube.html" description="Implements the cube data type for representing multidimensional cubes in Postgres" icon="app-store">cube</a>

-<a href="https://github.com/rdkit/rdkit" description="Integrates the RDKit cheminformatics toolkit with Postgres, enabling chemical informatics operations directly in the database." icon="app-store">rdkit</a>
+<a href="https://github.com/rdkit/rdkit" description="Integrates the RDKit cheminformatics toolkit with Postgres, enabling chemical informatics operations directly in the database" icon="app-store">rdkit</a>

-<a href="https://www.postgresql.org/docs/16/seg.html" description="Implements the seg data type for storage and manipulation of line segments or floating-point ranges, useful for geometric and scientific applications." icon="app-store">seg</a>
+<a href="https://www.postgresql.org/docs/16/seg.html" description="Implements the seg data type for storage and manipulation of line segments or floating-point intervals, useful for representing laboratory measurements" icon="app-store">seg</a>

 <a href="https://github.com/df7cb/postgresql-unit" description="Implements a data type for SI units, plus byte for storage, manipulation, and calculation of scientific units, enhancing Postgres capabilities for scientific data." icon="app-store">unit</a>